acoppes/acoppes/site/_drafts/test-draft.markdown

 }
 ```

-We have a system with some logic, like the jumping logic which detects input and applies a force and we need to run new logic in the middle of that, before appliying the force.
-One way to approach this is to make the original system more complex and run the new logic there but there is an issue, what happens if it needs new data, for example:
+We have a system with some logic, like the jumping logic which detects input and applies a force and we need to run new logic in the middle of that, before applying the force.
+One way to approach this is to make the original system more complex and add the new logic there, for example:

 ```csharp
 public class System {